mmorey/mmorey.github.io/_posts/2013-12-10-automated-email-backup.md

 After it has run for a couple of days you should check the log `~/.getmail/gmail.log` and verify that new messages are being successfully backed up everyday.

-Most of my email backup solution comes from [Vinh Nguyen](http://blog.nguyenvq.com/blog/2010/04/16/backup-your-gmail-account-in-linuxunix-or-mac-os-x-using-getmail/) and [Matt Cutts](http://www.mattcutts.com/blog/backup-gmail-in-linux-with-getmail/).
+My email backup solution is a derivative of [Vinh Nguyen](http://blog.nguyenvq.com/blog/2010/04/16/backup-your-gmail-account-in-linuxunix-or-mac-os-x-using-getmail/) and [Matt Cutts](http://www.mattcutts.com/blog/backup-gmail-in-linux-with-getmail/) works.
+They both used the cron method.

 Now I just need to figure out how to receive a notification if the backup ever fails, which is bound to happen the next time I change my email password.
 Any [suggestions](https://twitter.com/xzolian)?